lawvs/zod-compare/README.md

 Compare two [Zod](https://zod.dev/) schemas recursively.

 `zod-compare` provides functions to compare Zod schemas, allowing you to determine whether two schemas are the same or compatible.
+Supports both Zod v3 and Zod v4.

 ## Installation